apache/beam/website/www/site/content/en/documentation/runtime/resource-hints.md

 * `min_ram="numberXB"`: The minimum amount of RAM to allocate to workers.
 Beam can parse various byte units, including MB, GB, MiB, and GiB (for example, `min_ram="4GB"`).
 This hint is intended to provide advisory minimal memory requirements for processing a transform.
 * `accelerator="hint"`: This hint is intended to describe a hardware accelerator to use for processing a transform.
 For example, the following is valid accelerator syntax for the Dataflow runner: `accelerator="type:<type>;count:<n>;<options>"`

-The syntax of resource hints can vary between runners.
+The interpretaton and actuation of resource hints can vary between runners.
 For an example implementation, see the [Dataflow resource hints](https://cloud.google.com/dataflow/docs/guides/right-fitting#available_resource_hints).

 ## Specifying resource hints for a pipeline

-To specify resource hints for an entire pipeline, you can use command line options.
+To specify resource hints for an entire pipeline, you can use pipeline options.
 The following command shows the basic syntax.

 {{< highlight java >}}
 mvn compile exec:java -Dexec.mainClass=com.example.MyPipeline \